Proud Boys ‘came to fight’ at North Carolina drag brunch

 Inside was another story, though.

+There have been issues in Apex, Charlotte, and Raleigh.
+Drag events have been canceled due to concerns about safety.
+Winston-Salem’s bookstore Bookmarks attracted protestors for a Drag Queen Story Time in June.

-However, in other states, Proud Boys and similar extremist groups have been visible at protests against family-friendly drag events at libraries.
-More than two dozen people associated with Patriot Front were arrested outside a Pride event in Idaho with a trailer full of weapons.
+In other states, Proud Boys and similar extremist groups have been also visible at protests against family-friendly drag events at libraries.
+Over two dozen people associated with Patriot Front were arrested outside a Pride event in Idaho with a trailer full of weapons.

 Who are the Proud Boys?